leptos-rs/leptos/docs/book/src/interlude_functions.md

 ```

 The `SimpleCounter` function itself runs once.
 The `value` signal is created once.
 The framework hands off the `increment` function to the browser as an event listener.
 When you click the button, the browser calls `increment`, which updates `value` via `set_value`.
 And that updates the single text node represented in our view by `{value}`.

+Closures are key to reactivity.
+They provide the framework with the ability to re-run the smallest possible unit of your application in responsive to a change.

+So remember two things:

+1. Your component function is a setup function, not a render function: it only runs once.
+2. For values in your view template to be reactive, they must be functions: either signals (which implement the `Fn` traits) or closures.